alex-desaram/alex-desaram.github.io/paper.md

 Lin Yutang was a Chinese author who briefly taught at Peking University before moving to the United States, where he would eventually settle abroad.

-He wrote *The Importance of Living* during his time in the States as a critique of the hustle culture gripping a rapidly industrializing 1930s America-- and, more broadly, of the West's obsession with productivity.
+He wrote *The Importance of Living* during his time in the States as a critique of the hustle culture gripping a rapidly industrializing 1930s America— and, more broadly, of the West's obsession with productivity.

-In it, he explores the concept of *loafing*-- not to be confused with laziness, but a conscious choice to embrace leisure, reflection, and unstructured time.
+In it, he explores the concept of *loafing*— not to be confused with laziness, but a conscious choice to embrace leisure, reflection, and unstructured time.

-I like to picture it the way a cat tucks its paws and tail under its body, taking on the shape of a loaf of bread-- pausing to nap, to exist, to simply *be*.
+I like to picture it the way a cat tucks its paws and tail under its body, taking on the shape of a loaf of bread— pausing to nap, to exist, to simply *be*.

-The book draws deeply from ancient Chinese philosophical ideas, especially those rooted in Taoism: concepts such as 无为 (_wú wéi_) -- “effortless action,” and 闲闲 (*xián xiá*) -- "leisurely idleness."
+The book draws deeply from ancient Chinese philosophical ideas, especially those rooted in Taoism: concepts such as 无为 (_wú wéi_) — “effortless action,” and 闲闲 (*xián xiá*) — "leisurely idleness."

 These ideas reflect a worldview that prioritizes balance over burnout.
 Lin urges us to reject a rigid schedule for spontaneity.
 To seek out nature as a space to loaf.
-And to treat loafing as a quiet act of resistance-- against industrialization, against the machine, and against the erasure of the self.
+And to treat loafing as a quiet act of resistance— against industrialization, against the machine, and against the erasure of the self.

 ![Why Do Cats Loaf? · Kinship](https://images.ctfassets.net/sfnkq8lmu5d7/3PAlm8EtPaC2FqNBaCxVI9/67b28c67fe3a633caf4a360d4cfd34d7/2024-08-14_Cat_loaf_-_Hero.jpg?w=1000&h=750&fl=progressive&q=70&fm=jpg)
 *“The original loafer”*